Luukalindgren/course-selector-utu/README.md

 - Browse available courses offered by the Open University.
 - Get filtered course suggestions that is based on your previous knowledge and desired job role.
 - Search different career paths in IT sector via Job Roles page.
+- Search different technologies used in IT jobs via Technologies page.
 - Create professional CV and great Github repositories with guidelines provided by CV page.
+- Find out suitable IT community for you from Communities page.

 The website aims to streamline the course selection process, making it more intuitive and accessible for students and faculty members.
+It also gives you lot of related info of IT job sector.

 ## Features